 Brearley continued to be a controversial figure for the remainder of his life.
 The press, doubtless encouraged by Anglican and Roman elements, seized on the obvious cognitive dissonance between his high ecclesiastical office and titles – from 1956 onwards he used the designation Archbishop of Danum (Doncaster) and the name in religion of Ignatius Carolus, though he preferred to be known simply as Father Charles – and his humble origins in the working-class.
 He transformed the Ministerial Training College into a thriving degree-awarding body, adding to it the Old Catholic University of Sheffield, which he asserted had been founded by Archbishop Arnold Harris Mathew in 1916, and these institutions (also known by their Latin designations Collegium Academicum Ministeriale and Magnificus Universitates Sheffieldensis) were seen as a deliberate provocation by the educational establishment, particularly given Brearley’s lack of formal education and the similarity of the name of the latter to that of the University of Sheffield, which had received its Royal Charter in 1905.
-Brearley was also in his earlier years responsible for some lapses in judgement in his dealings with representatives of the press, and this inexperience was to cost him heavily in terms of public reputation.
+Brearley’s previous criminal conviction, and his involvement in the tabloid “sting” of 1956, were also to cost him heavily in terms of public reputation.
 Beyond this, there was a fierce rivalry with certain other Old Catholic groups and with clergy of the Liberal Catholic Church; some of these sought to cast doubt as to whether Brearley had been ordained deacon and priest prior to receiving the Episcopate from Cooper, and thereby to cause some of his clergy to secede from his jurisdiction.

 Nevertheless, Brearley set to codifying the doctrine of the Old Holy Catholic Church, publishing a history and statement of beliefs in 1957 that placed it in a New Age (using that term in its then-contemporary context rather than in its more modern meaning) setting.
 This document recounted the place of the OHCC as the direct successor of St Willibrord and Archbishop Mathew, and its object “to bring the people of all nations into a dynamic touch with the Lord Jesus Christ, whom to know is Life Eternal.”
 Further information was given on the intentions of the church, “Now for its scope: we are anxious to extend this Scope outside our present boundaries, and in the past twelve months we have been able to penetrate into Prisons, Poor Houses and Hospitals with a message of Cheer and Blessing.
 There is NO LIMIT to our Scope, and it must be pointed out that the Church consists of MEMBERS – men and women, boys and girls, filled with a love of God and willing to spend and be spent for His Service.”
 The OHCC was explicitly ecumenical, stating that its intent was “the promotion of THE TRUE CATHOLIC DOCTRINE and to unite the Christian Churches into One Body wherever this is possible.”
 The liturgy of the OHCC was Mathew’s “Old Catholic Missal and Ritual” supplemented by the Book of Common Prayer and the Roman Missal.
 An Order of Compline and Benediction was based on that of the Ancient Catholic Church.